 Health & Care

-Both male and female dogs can get the same illnesses, except when it comes to reproductive problems which are gender-based.
+Both male and female dogs can get the same illnesses, except when it comes to reproductive problems which are sex-based.
 Female dogs have an increased risk of mammary tumors if they are unspayed, however, spaying does not reduce the risk of other types of bodily cancer outside of the reproductive organs which can cause other health issues.

 Breeding your female dog should be avoided if possible.
 There is no necessary medical reason for your dog to have a litter of puppies, which is why so many veterinarians recommend spaying your dog when they are the right age.